1Password/connect-sdk-go/README.md

 ## Usage

+Below, you can find a selection of the most used functionality of the Connect Go SDK.
+For more detailed information about the content of the SDK, please refer to the [GoDocs](https://pkg.go.dev/github.com/1Password/connect-sdk-go).

 ### Environment Variables

-In order to use the Connect Go SDK, the following environment variables need to be set priorly:
+The Connect Go SDK makes use of the following environment variables:
 * `OP_CONNECT_TOKEN`: the API token to be used to authenticate the client to your 1Password Connect instance.
 Used in order to successfully authenticate with the `connect.NewClientFromEnvironment` function.
 * `OP_CONNECT_HOST`: the hostname of your 1Password Connect instance.
 Used in order to successfully authenticate with the `connect.NewClientFromEnvironment` function.
 * `OP_VAULT`: a vault UUID.
 Used as default vault in the `LoadConfig` function, for all fields where the `.opvault` tag is not set.